-How to Detect & Prevent Vaping at School
+How to Prevent Vaping in Schools

 While new federal reports point to a decline in vaping use among younger populations, it remains at epidemic levels.
 Disposable and menthol-flavored e-cigarettes (both exempt from federal restrictions) gained almost 3/4 of the market over the last year, with disposable use increasing 1000 percent in high school students.